Old school tattoos.

 You want to avoid that, because you'll need as much energy as you can get a hold of in order to take care of your baby.

-Of course!
 We have a webshop with high-end piercing jewelry.
-You can also book an appointment online to get pierced.
+Make an appointment to get pierced.

-This is possible in each of our three studios (Roeselare, Sint-Niklaas, Brussels).
+This is possible in each of our five studios (Roeselare, Sint-Niklaas, Brussels,Ghent,Sint-Truiden).

 Leave a Reply